 |Total study hours||150|

 This module explores the key pedagogical theories that inform sports coaching and teaching as well as covering a wide variety of themes relevant to contemporary sports education and training.
-The module includes a strong emphasis on experiential learning with students regularly engaging in practical coaching and teaching sessions.
+The module includes a strong emphasis on experiential learning with students engaging in practical coaching and teaching sessions on a weekly basis.

-The aims of this module are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Educations Qualifications.
-This module aims to provide students with an overarching appreciation of important theories relating to effective teaching and coaching practice.
+The module aims to provide students with an overarching appreciation of important theories relating to effective teaching and coaching practice.
 Students are afforded various opportunities to develop their practical competencies in relation to teaching and coaching.
 Ultimately, the module seeks to develop responsible and effective practitioners with a firm grounding in the necessary interpersonal and decision-making skills required within the coaching/teaching profession.
 The ability to communicate and use a variety of strategies to achieve coaching/teaching objectives is developed, along with an appreciation of the value of reflective practice in personal development.

 On successful completion of this module students should be able to: